Wenzhi-Ding/Std_Security_Code/README.md

 - In Python, you can use `pandas.read_parquet` ([Doc](https://pandas.pydata.org/docs/reference/api/pandas.read_parquet.html)).
 - In R, you can follow Apache's official [guidance](https://arrow.apache.org/docs/r/reference/read_parquet.html).
 - In MATLAB, see MathWork's [guidance](https://www.mathworks.com/help/matlab/parquet-files.html?lang=en).
 - In Stata, I have not tested the `stata-parquet` ([GitHub](https://github.com/mcaceresb/stata-parquet)).
-You can use Python to transform them into CSV format.
+You can use Python to transform them into CSV or `.dta` format.

 You can use URL to always read the most updated version of link tables: